Zen: Etymology

-The word Zen is derived from the Japanese pronunciation (kana: ぜん) of the Middle Chinese word 禪 (Middle Chinese: [dʑian]; Chán), which in turn is derived from the Sanskrit word dhyāna (ध्यान), which can be approximately translated as 'contemplation', 'absorption', or 'meditative state'.
+The word Zen is derived from the Japanese pronunciation of the Middle Chinese word 禪 (Middle Chinese: [dʑian]; chán), which in turn is derived from the Sanskrit word dhyāna (ध्यान), which can be approximately translated as 'contemplation', 'absorption', or 'meditative state'.
 (Note: Dumoulin writes in his preface to Zen.
 A History.
 Part One: India and China: "Zen (Chin.
-Ch'an, an abbreviation of ch'an-na, which transliterates the Sanskrit Dhyāna (Devanagari: ध्यान) or its Pali cognate Jhāna (Sanskrit; Pāli झान), terms meaning 'meditation') is the name of a Mahāyāna Buddhist school of meditation originating in China.
+Ch'an, an abbreviation of ch'an-na, which transliterates the Sanskrit Dhyāna (Devanagari: धध्यान) or its Pali cognate Jhāna (Sanskrit; Pāli धझान), terms meaning 'meditation') is the name of a Mahāyāna Buddhist school of meditation originating in China.
 It is characterized by the practice of meditation in the lotus position (Jpn., zazen; Chin., tso-ch'an and the use of the koan (Chin., kung-an) as well as by the enlightenment experience of satori.")

-The actual Chinese term for the "Zen school" is 禪宗 (Chánzōng), while "Chan" just refers to the practice of meditation itself (習禪 (xíchán)) or the study of meditation (禪學 (chánxué)) though it is often used as an abbreviated form of Chanzong.
+The actual Chinese term for the "Zen school" is 禪宗 (chánzōng), while "chan" just refers to the practice of meditation itself (習禪 (xíchán)) or the study of meditation (禪學 (chánxué)) though it is often used as an abbreviated form of Chanzong.

-Zen is also called 佛心宗, fóxīnzōng (Chinese) or busshin-shū (Japanese), the "Buddha-mind school", from fó-xīn, 'Buddha-mind'; "this term can refer either to the (or a) Buddha's compassionate and enlightened mind, or to the originally clear and pure mind inherent in all beings to which they must awaken."
+Zen is also called 佛心宗 (pinyin: fóxīnzōng, Japanese: busshin-shū), the "Buddha-mind school", from fó-xīn, 'Buddha-mind'; "this term can refer either to the (or a) Buddha's compassionate and enlightened mind, or to the originally clear and pure mind inherent in all beings to which they must awaken."
 (Note: Harold Stewart, "Awakening to One's True Personality": "In Buddhist terminology this all-decisive moment is known as the Awakening of the Buddha-Mind, or Bodaishin, when the third, or frontal, eye of prajna, the intellectual intuition, first opens.
 There are three practically synonymous terms in the Mahayana for this: Bodaishin (Sanskrit: Bodhicitta); Busshin, literally 'Buddha-Heart' of Great Compassion (Sanskrit: Tathagatagarbha, or the latent possibility of Buddhahood inherent in all beings); and Bussho (Sanskrit: Buddhata), or the Buddha-nature.

 Compare "Buddha's compassion, Buddha's heart", and "The term buddha-mind also functions in certain cases as a synonym for Buddhadatū (foxing) or tathagatagarbha.")
 Busshin may also refer to Buddhakaya, the Buddha-body, "an embodiment of awakened activity".

 "Zen" is traditionally a proper noun as it usually describes a particular Buddhist sect.
 In more recent times, the lowercase "zen" is used when discussing a worldview or attitude that is "peaceful and calm".
 It was officially added to the Merriam-Webster dictionary in 2018.